Pinball: 2000s and beyond: Revival

 In 2015, the new British pinball manufacturer Heighway Pinball released the racing themed pinball machine Full Throttle.
 The game has an LCD screen for scores, info, and animations located in the playfield surface at player's eye view.
 The game was designed with modularity in mind so that the playfield and artwork could be swapped out for future game titles.
 Heighway Pinball's second title, Alien, was released in 2017 and was based on the Alien and Aliens films.
 Due to internal company issues, Heighway Pinball ceased manufacturing operations and closed its doors in April 2018.
 The company assets were obtained by the Scandinavian company named Pinball Brothers, and in 2020, they officially announced the remake of the Alien pinball machine.
 Pinball Brothers released additional game titles, including Queen revealed in 2021 (based on the rock band Queen, and ABBA in 2024 (based on the Swedish rock band ABBA).

 In 2016, Dutch Pinball, based in the Netherlands, released their first game The Big Lebowski, based on the 1998 film, The Big Lebowski.

 In 2017, Multimorphic began shipping its pinball machine platform after several years of development.
 It is a modular design where different games can be swapped into the cabinet.
 It also has a large interactive display as the playfield surface, which differs from all prior pinball machines traditionally made of plywood and embedded with translucent plastic inserts for lighting.
 Multimorphic released several more unlicensed titles, and in 2022, released their first licensed game:

 Weird Al's Museum of Natural Hilarity (based on parody music artist "Weird Al" Yankovic).
 This was followed by additional licensed titles: The Princess Bride in 2024 (based on the movie of the same name), and Portal in 2025 (based on the Valve video game series of the same name).

 In 2017, American Pinball released its first production game, Houdini, followed by Oktoberfest (2018), Hot Wheels (2020), Legends of Valhalla (2020), Galactic Tank Force (2023), and Barry O's BBQ Challenge (2024).
 Barry O's BBQ Challenge was a tribute to and the final game designed by pinball designer Barry Oursler, who passed in 2022.

 In 2023, Barrels of Fun released its first production game, Jim Henson's Labyrinth.
 Barrels of Fun followed with Dune in 2025, based on the 2021 Dune film and the 2024 sequel.

 In 2024, Turner Pinball began production on their first game named Ninja Eclipse, and in 2025 revealed their second game named Merlin's Arcade.

-In 2024, Pedretti Gaming released a remake of FunHouse, and incorporated an LCD display into the backbox, as well as a number of other technological updates to the original game.
+In 2024, Pedretti Gaming released a remake of FunHouse, and incorporated an LCD screen into the backbox, as well as a number of other technological updates to the original game.